 15 Different Types of Sanders & Their Uses (with Pictures)

 If you use raw materials like wood and metal to create different projects, you undoubtedly have plenty of experience with sanders.
-However, many people don’t realize how many different sanders there are and when is the best time to use which kind.
+However, many people don’t realize how many different sanders there are and when to use each kind.

-If you often need to sand your projects and want some answers, keep reading while we look at the different kinds you can use to make your task a lot easier.
+If you use sanders in your projects and want answers, keep reading while we look at the different kinds you can use to make your task much easier.
 We’ll provide you with a picture and a short description of each one so you can make an informed decision about the tools you need.

 The 15 Types of Sanders